Posted by Max Cuneo in Immune Support

 Localised inflammation is the bodies healing response to small wounds around the body and doesn’t cause inflammation elsewhere – an example of this would be if you walk into a door and get a black eye (or the kettlebell scenario… again).
 Another example could be if an individual is allergic to gluten and they eat gluten (unknowingly usually), they are going to have one angry bowel network resulting in inflammation in that area.

 In the world of supplementing a whole food diet and ensuring a person can be confident in knowing there will be no cross-contamination of gluten is a high priority, so they don’t experience this type of inflammatory response.
-Therefore, abiding by a lifelong adherence to a gluten free diet is important as to not cause long term damage of the bowel (and short-term illness/ nutrition deficiencies).
+Therefore, abiding by a lifelong adherence to a gluten-free diet is important as to not cause long term damage to the bowel (and short-term illness/ nutrition deficiencies).

 The movie Game Changers (2018) demonstrated how eating meat increased inflammatory markers, which was observed soon after that meal was ingested.
 Funnily enough, fatty cuts of meat will have this effect however lean meats DON’T increase inflammatory markers.
 Some very low fat or no fat animal products have shown to decrease inflammatory markers.

-What is important to consider is that the short-term changes in inflammatory markers aren’t anywhere near as significant as the long-term changes inflammation.
-Therefore, choosing a sustainable diet that can be adhered to in the long-term is priority numero uno.
+What is important to consider is that the short-term changes in inflammatory markers aren’t anywhere near as significant as the long-term changes in inflammation.
+Therefore, choosing a sustainable diet that can be adhered to in the long term is a priority numero uno.

 Interestingly, a wonderful little benefit of extra virgin olive oil (EVOO) is its innate zero trans-fat composition and a high proportion of monounsaturated fatty acids (about 70%) in the form of oleic acid, with small amounts of poly- and saturated fatty acids.
 As EVOO is extracted by mechanical means it retains the highest level of nutrients compared to its evil cousins the hydrogenated oils which are made by industrial means.
 This is where hydrogen is added to oil (typically vegetable oil).